How to Safely Use a Vibrator: 10 Things Nobody Tells First-Timers

 The Safe, Fun, No-BS Guide to Solo Play

 Think of it this way: you wouldn't drive a car without knowing where the brakes are, right?
 Same principle.
 A little knowledge goes a long way, and nobody wants to end up as a Reddit cautionary tale or a "asking for a friend" DM at 4 AM.
+If you'd rather watch this all play out as a companion read, our deep dive on how to use a vibrator covers similar ground with a different focus.

 The Safe, Fun, No-BS Guide to Solo Play